-The College of Southern Maryland’s Student Success Center provides comprehensive academic and disability support services for students.
-Services include peer and online tutoring, skills improvement software, testing, and reasonable accommodations for students with disabilities.
-For more information, visit the Student Success Center at the La Plata Campus or contact the Student Services director at the Leonardtown or Prince Frederick campus.
+The College of Southern Maryland’s Learning Support Services provides comprehensive academic support services for students.
+Services include peer and online tutoring, skills improvement software and testing.
+For more information, visit Learning Support Services at the La Plata, Leonardtown, or Prince Frederick campuses.

 Testing is available at all three campuses.
 Entry-level assessment of basic skills is provided through the college’s placement program.
 (See also Placement Procedures.)
 Students may earn credit through DSST (formerly DANTES), CLEP, and departmental examinations.
 (See also Credit for Prior Learning.)
 The La Plata Campus Testing Center offers ACT and SAT.
 All three testing centers offer Pearson Vue testing, which includes GED testing.